rachel-o-donnell/Mythology-Quiz/README.md

 ## BUGS FIXED:

-.dropdown background color changed when I added a margin bottom to the button element.
+* .dropdown background color changed when I added a margin bottom to the button element.
 Added new background color.
     Only had a  margin left 15px to h2 so it stuck too far to the right when on a smaller screen (320px) changed to margin 0 10px to be more balanced.

-game panel was pushed down so there was a space on top no matter how many hides I addded.
+* Game panel was pushed down so there was a space on top no matter how many hides I addded.
-Removed justify-content on name-area (need to add listener) then styled.s
+    Removed justify-content on name-area (need to add listener) then styled.

-Font awesome icon missing when You input username - Had to take it out of the text area
+* Font awesome icon missing when you input username - Had to take it out of the text area

-redesign username to initials instead as a name pushed the game panel to be too crowded on a mobile device.
+* Redesign username to initials instead as a name pushed the game panel to be too crowded on a mobile device.

-surrounded icon and li partners in game panel with containers to style side by side but still separated out n the screen.
+* Surrounded icon and their texgt partners in game panel with containers to style side by side but still separated out on the screen.

-Could not make home ontaner disappear by adding any of the hide classes I had previously made.
+* Could not make home container disappear by adding any of the hide classes I had previously made.
     From playing in dev tools I knew adding display:none worked so I found the correct syntax at https://www.javascripttutorial.net/dom/css/add-styles-to-an-element/ (homeContainer.style.display = 'none')

-game kept getting reset to home when answer button was pressed - Changed form to section and that fixed the problem thanks to Sean Young's help on Slack!
+* Game kept getting reset to home when answer button was pressed Changed form to section and that fixed the problem thanks to Sean Young's help on Slack!

-game screens not displaying because they had been set to flex i style.css so I made JS add display style to only brin up the containers with display flex when they were called by a function like- begin and endgame.
+* Game screens not displaying because they had been set to flex in style.css.
+     I made JS add display style to only bring up the containers with    display flex when they were called by a function like- begin and endgame.

-Fix bug of not displaying the next question" needed to inscrease currentquestion index in next button call and declare the variable outside of the choose next question function
+* Fix bug of not displaying the next question
+    Needed to increase currentquestion index in next button call and declare the variable outside of the choose next question function

-fa-solid was at 0 5px 10px so would not manipulate with margin- right (I renamed them panel-elements)
+* fa-solid was at 0 5px 10px so would not manipulate with margin- right (I renamed them panel-elements)

-major overhaul of html structure - trying to get panel to separate and run on the same line but after fixing home by adding the display flex the user icon still runs lower than the others .
-Tried flex end but that doesnt move it and when I apply that to the others they move way too low.
---- !!!!!!!!cone back to this I think

-Fix bug of other category image showing up on 2nd round - needed to add hides
+* Fix bug of other category image showing up on 2nd round - needed to add hides

-on 2nd game it would stop working when the questions ran out so I needed to hook up a new function of reloading the game to its original state to clear the questions. default was selected in dropdown so people can change category. used w3 schools to default selected and get reload code.
+* On playin 2nd game in a row after using the play again button, game would stop working when the questions ran out.
+     I needed to hook up a new function of reloading the game to its original state to clear the questions.
+Default was selected in dropdown so people can change category.
+Used w3 schools to default selected and get reload code.

-Required elements on home screen - initials input and dropdown rewuired was not being recognised because I had event listeners attached in js.
+* Required elements on home screen - initials input and dropdown required was not being recognised because I had event listeners attached in js.
     So had to access this feature through JS.
 Had to change the event listener to run the game only when the name and select areas were filled.

----
+## BUG TO BE FIXED.
+* Major overhaul of html structure -
+     Trying to get panel to separate and run on the same line but after fixing home icon by adding the display flex the user icon still runs lower than the others .
+I think this is becasue they are different sizes.
+Tried flex end but that doesnt move it and when I apply that to the others they move way too low.

 ## RESOURCES USED: